konsoletyper/teavm-site/_docs/flavour/custom-components.md

 # Creating a first component

-Let's create a simple component that does nothing more than displaying "Hello, world!".
+Let's create a simple component that does nothing more than display "Hello, world!".

-You are supposed to have `teavm-flavour-widgets` artifact in your project's dependencies.
+(Before starting, make sure the `teavm-flavour-widgets` artifact is in your project's dependencies.)

 First, create a new class called `HelloComponent`